TimChinye/NestYourCSS/to-do-list.md

 - Make a 'dev.nestyourcss.com'

 ## List of (potential) parts to add to the site:
+- Re make #codeEditor but with grid (with cqh on grid-template-columns: widthUsingCqhAndVariables gap widthUsingCqhAndVariables, parent would have container-type: inline-size, as it has a fixed width anyways)
 - History of all conversions to Nested CSS
 - Auto-save every minute?
 Or just "Nest" button (probably both, with a toggleable auto-save)
 - Button to use the previous selector instead (a.k.a. previous `diff`, but only for selectors) edit: not sure why this is only for selectors